bazurbat/jagen/README.md

 curl -fsSL https://git.io/fhyEM | sh -s -- [OPTIONS...]
 [URLs...]
 ```

-For example, to create a workspace preconfigured with the [tutorial
+For example, to create a workspace preconfigured with a [tutorial
 layer](https://github.com/bazurbat/jagen-start) located at https://github.com/bazurbat/jagen-start
 use the command: